grinnell-cs/csc151-dh/_eboards/eboard09-2.md

 Being more efficient
 --------------------

 I've included the ideas from Friday's email.
-You should think/pair/be ready to share about others.
+You should think/pair/share (or be ready to share) about others.

 ### In readings